 Below is a 2015 video produced by Norman Kolasky with funding from the Ontario Collaborative Law Federation (Executive Producer, Judith Huddart; Creative Director, Dr. Tina Sinclair; Technical Director, Norman Kolasky; Funding, in part, for the video was made possible by a grant from The Law Foundation of Ontario through the support of the Ontario Collaborative Law Federation):

-Also, take a look at Mr. Mosten’s recent book … Collaborative Divorce Handbook: Effectively Helping Divorcing Families Without Going to Court (Jossey Bass, 2009).
+Also, take a look at Mr. Mosten's book.
+Collaborative Divorce Handbook: Effectively Helping Divorcing Families Without Going to Court (Jossey Bass, 2009).
 You may wish to start with Chapter 2, What It Is and How It Works.
+Or, take a look at Mosten and Cordover, Building a Successful Collaborative Practice (2018), Prologue: Making Collaborative and Non-Court Practice Your Day Job.

 Overview of Mr. Mosten's Collaborative Representation